Annie Watson Lister: Philanthropy and other activities

 In December 1905 Watson Lister was elected as the assistant secretary of the National Australian Women’s Political Association, with Vida Goldstein as president; vice-presidents, Catherine Spence, Rose Scott, Charlotte Eleanor Trundle, and Ida McAuley; Treasurer, Miss Golding; and secretary Jessie Rooke.

 In 1918 Watson Lister worked with Sister Faith (Evangeline Ireland), and Sister Eva to set up the Yooralla Hospital School and Free Kindergarten for children with disabilities.
 She was the President of Yooralla until her death 10 years later.

 Watson Lister, and Alice Anderson were two of the inaugural vice presidents of the Women's Automobile Club of Australia, when it was founded in 1918, and she was a founding member and Treasurer of the Australian Business and Professional Women's Club.
 She was involved in the British Union for the Abolition of Vivisection, holding a meeting of up to 100 people for the Melbourne branch.

 In June 1910, Watson Lister gave a speech in Boston to the Massachusetts Woman Suffrage Association, and the Boston Equal Suffrage Association for Good Government.
 She spoke about the positive effects of women gaining the vote in Australia, and stated that it had not inherently changed women themselves.
 Instead, she said, the suffrage leagues "burned their literature and petitions, disbanded and returned to their quiet lives as home-keeping people."

 Death and legacy

 Watson Lister died suddenly at her home in Kew, Victoria on 15 January 1928.
 She was buried at the Melbourne General Cemetery.

-A tribute in the The Herald stated that her death cast a gloom over her friends at the Lyceum club, and reported on her generous nature.
+A tribute in The Herald stated that her death cast a gloom over her friends at the Lyceum club, and reported on her generous nature.

 She left her estate to her family and friends, including £200 to her good friend Stella Miles Franklin, and she also left £100 to the Yooralla Free Kindergarten, Carlton in her will.